-Adopted by the WIPO General Assembly in September 2001; see www.wipo.int/edocs/pubdocs/en/marks/845/pub845.pdf.
+Adopted by the WIPO General Assembly in September 2001; See www.wipo.int/edocs/pubdocs/en/marks/845/pub845.pdf.

-14. Appointed by ICANN as the exclusive provider of LRO dispute resolution services20, the Center received 69 compliant LRO filings, which it completed processing by September 201321.
-All WIPO LRO expert panel determinations are available on the Center's website22 as is a Center report on the LRO process23.
+Appointed by ICANN as the exclusive provider of LRO dispute resolution services, the Center received 69 compliant LRO filings, which it completed processing by September 2013.
+All WIPO LRO expert panel determinations are available on the Center's website as is a Center report on the LRO process.
 It is expected that a similar procedure would be available for subsequent New gTLD rounds.

-(ii) Post- (TLD) Delegation Dispute Resolution Procedure (PDDRP)
+Post- (TLD) Delegation Dispute Resolution Procedure (PDDRP) (ii)

-- 15. In early 2009, the Center communicated to ICANN a specific substantive proposal for a permanent administrative option that would allow for the filing of a complaint with respect to an approved New gTLD registry operator whose manner of operation or use of its registry is alleged to cause or materially contribute to trademark abuse24.
-The proposal's intent was to offer standardized assistance to ICANN's own compliance oversight responsibilities, by providing an administrative alternative to court litigation, encouraging responsible conduct by relevant actors and including appropriate safe-harbors25. - 16.
-Following various ICANN processes, including consultations with registry operators, the effectiveness of this PDDRP in the form adopted by ICANN remains uncertain, in particular given the addition of overlapping procedural layers, and issues concerning the intended substantive scope of this mechanism (notably by ICANN having excluded the legal concept of "wilfull blindness").
-In light of broader policy interests however, the Center in 2013 agreed with ICANN to become a provider for the trademark PDDRP26.
+- In early 2009, the Center communicated to ICANN a specific substantive proposal for a permanent administrative option that would allow for the filing of a complaint with respect to an approved New qTLD registry operator whose manner of operation or use of its registry is alleged to cause or materially contribute to trademark abuse.
+The proposal's intent was to offer standardized assistance to ICANN's own compliance oversight responsibilities, by providing an administrative alternative to court litigation, encouraging responsible conduct by relevant actors and including appropriate safe-harbors. - Following various ICANN processes, including consultations with registry operators, the effectiveness of this PDDRP in the form adopted by ICANN remains uncertain, in particular given the addition of overlapping procedural layers, and issues concerning the intended substantive scope of this mechanism (notably by ICANN having excluded the legal concept of "wilfull blindness").
+In light of broader policy interests however, the Center in 2013 agreed with ICANN to become a provider for the trademark PDDRP.